 $A_k$ being the area of the horizon of constant curvature $k$.~Because the operator $1-\beta\partial_\beta$ annihilates contributions proportional to $\beta$, this calculation makes manifest that the entropy is controlled solely by the horizon.~Other thermodynamic quantities, such as the energy that involves only a first-$\beta$ derivative, will not have this feature and indeed they do typically receive contributions from the bulk and boundary actions (away from the horizon).~Notice that these arguments also hold for the case of Einstein-Maxwell theory.

-This derivation can also be readily generalized to arbitrary Lovelock gravity theories, for ensembles that are defined by boundary conditions that possess a stationary action under first order metric variations, possibly after the addition of a local boundary term.~The only essential difference from before is the contribution of the bulk action at the position of the conical excess, which is just the sum of general Lovelock densities $\chi_{2n}(g)$ evaluated on the manifold $(\mathcal{M},g)$:
+This derivation can also be readily generalized to arbitrary Lovelock gravity theories, for ensembles that are defined by boundary conditions that possess a stationary action under first order metric variations, possibly after the addition of a local boundary term.~The only essential difference from before is the contribution of the bulk action at the position of the conical excess, which is just the sum of general Lovelock densities $\chi_{2n}(g)$ evaluated on the manifold $(\mathcal{M},g)$,

-with some dimensionful coefficients $\lambda_n$.~For an opening angle of $\epsilon$ away from $2\pi$, the contribution of the density $\chi_{2n}(g)$ at the excess is given by (generalizing eq.~\eqref{eq:GR_Ricci})~\cite{Fursaev:1995ef}:
+with some dimensionful coefficients $\lambda_n$.~For an opening angle of $\epsilon$ away from $2\pi$, the contribution of the density $\chi_{2n}(g)$ at the excess is given by (generalizing eq.~\eqref{eq:GR_Ricci})~\cite{Fursaev:1995ef},

-where the density $\chi_{2(n-1)}(\gamma)$ is evaluated for the codimension-$2$ horizon metric $\gamma$ with curvature quantities \textit{intrinsic} to the horizon.~The calculation proceeds as previously, yielding:
+where the density $\chi_{2(n-1)}(\gamma)$ is evaluated for the codimension-$2$ horizon metric $\gamma$ with curvature quantities \textit{intrinsic} to the horizon.~The calculation proceeds as previously, yielding

-Rather remarkably, this reproduces the Jacobson-Myers entropy~\cite{Jacobson:1994qe}, the generalization of the Wald entropy~\cite{Wald:1993nt,Iyer:1995kg}.\footnote{This is slightly ambiguous, since in the examples of Killing horizons considered here the additional extrinsic curvature terms vanish and the Jacobson-Myers entropy reduces to the Wald entropy.}~In the example of Einstein-Gauss-Bonnet gravity, we get:
+Rather remarkably, this reproduces the Jacobson-Myers entropy~\cite{Jacobson:1994qe}, the generalization of the Wald entropy~\cite{Wald:1993nt,Iyer:1995kg}.\footnote{This is slightly ambiguous, since in the examples of Killing horizons considered here the additional extrinsic curvature terms vanish and the Jacobson-Myers entropy reduces to the Wald entropy.}~For Einstein-Gauss-Bonnet gravity, we get

 which is the familiar expression~\eqref{eq:Swald}.~Again, the discussion is unaltered by the addition of $U(1)$ gauge fields.~A similar reasoning can also be followed for more general actions that are covariant functionals of the Riemann tensor, in the spirit of ref.~\cite{Wald:1993nt}.